Info: I do not own this machine anymore, therefore my ability to answer your questions is limited.

 V = I*R => R = V/I => R = 7V/0.075A R = ~93.3Ω => round R = ~100Ω

-So now we know, that in order to step down the Voltage by 7V, we need a potentiometer that is capable of dissipating 2.16W of current and that its resistance must be configurable between 0Ω and 100Ω.
+So now we know, that in order to step down the Voltage by 7V, we need a potentiometer that is capable of dissipating 2.16W of power and that its resistance must be configurable between 0Ω and 100Ω.

 The potentiometer arrived after a few days and I went straight ahead and soldered the whole thing together.